 Positive Discipline in the Classroom (PDC)

 Eventually, you will need to take both workshops to complete Advanced Training.
 It is recommended that you take at least on of the workshops live and in person, not by DVD or online.
 You can choose to be certified with a focus in Parent and/or Classroom Training depending on the field work completed as explained in the steps below.

 Step Two – Begin To Implement What You Have LearnedActively implement what you are learning in your area of focus either with parents or in a school setting.
 The more you apply and experience the results of using Positive Discipline in your life and work, the more deeply you will understand and internalize it.
 Ultimately, this will make you a more effective Positive Discipline Trainer.
 It's important to document this field experience using the required documentation forms.

 Step Three - Declare Your Intent to Become a CPDTOnce you have taken either the Teaching Parenting the Positive Discipline Way or Positive Discipline in the Classroom core workshop, you can join at the Trainer Candidate Level (PDTC).
 If you are already a member at the Educator Level, please send an email to firstname.lastname@example.org.
 Your membership will be upgraded and you will need to pay the balance due for the Trainer Candidate membership.
 By becoming a Trainer Candidate, you make a commitment to practice and develop your skills and knowledge.

 Step Four – Complete Implementation PrerequisitesAs part of the certification process, it is required that you practice what you will be teaching.
-It is hoped that you develop a strong working knowledge of both theory and practice.
+It is hoped that you will work to develop a strong working knowledge of both theory and practice.

-Each area of certification has specific requirements designed to ensure that you fully understand the curriculum, the facilitation process, and the values and key principles of PD and Adlerian theory.
+Each area of certification has specific requirements designed to ensure that you fully understand the curriculum, the facilitation process, and the values and key principles of Positive Discipline and Adlerian theory.
 Please read the appropriate sections very carefully as you prepare to proceed further.